DylanMeeus/springboot_jwt_blog/readme.md

 ## License

-This project is licensed under the MIT license.
+All the infrastructure to run this blog is open sourced under the MIT license.
 See the [LICENSE](LICENSE) file for more info.

 The exact content of the articles (the _posts folder) is Qraftlabs Copyright.